socialray/makahiki-ktuh/doc/installation.rst

 The following steps will download additional libraries and upgrade some of the default ones.

--  cd into the makahiki/makahiki folder.
+-  cd into the makahiki folder.
 -  Start your virtual environment by typing ``workon <environment-name>``.
 -  Type ``pip install -r requirements.txt``.
    This will load the dependencies in requirements.txt.